Athari/CssGitHubWindows/ReadMe.md

 Install
 =======

+If you're using **Firefox** or **Chrome**, you can use **Stylus** extension to apply the style.
+Stylus is free, open-source and the most feature-full extension.

+**Stylish** is an older alternative which is no longer available, but it has been more popular.
+If you still have it installed, you can apply the user style using it, however you're strongly advised to migrate to Stylus as Stylish has been removed from browser extension stores for violating user privacy.

+If you're using **Edge**, you can use **TamperMonkey** to install the user style as a user script.

-You can use either **Stylus** or **Stylish** extension (only one is required).
-Stylus is free, open-source and with more features; Stylish is older and with questionable practices, but more popular.
-If your browser is neither Firefox nor Chrome, please refer to online guides, it gets more complicated.
+If your browser is neither of the browsers mentioned above, please refer to online guides, it gets more complicated.

-Click on the extension title to see detailed instructions.
+**Click on the extension title to see detailed instructions.**

 <details>
-<summary><b>A. Stylus</b></summary>
+<summary><b>A. Firefox or Chrome: Stylus</b></summary>

 1. Add Stylus extension to your browser: